heesemonster/bottles/README.md

 ```

 `Bottles.exe` can be manually copied or directly run from `/bottles/dist/Bottles.exe`

+Right-click and select `Quit` on the tray icon to quit.

 #### Uninstall:
 The uninstall batch file finds and deletes `Bottles.exe` in `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup\`